Overview#

 >>> pre-commit installed at .git/hooks/pre-commit

-Once the above commands are executed, the pre-commit hooks will be activated and all the commits will be checked for appropriate formatting, linting, etc.
+After the above commands are executed, the pre-commit hooks are activated and all the commits are checked for appropriate formatting, linting.